Nutritional Therapy

 • Gastro-intestinal: IBS, acid reflux, bloating, flatulence, constipation, diarrhoea, H. Pylori, SIBO, fatty liver.

-• Hormonal imbalances: underactive thyroid, adrenal fatigue, fertility, male problems PMS, PCOS, endometriosis, fibroids.
+• Hormonal imbalances: under-overactive thyroid, adrenal fatigue, fertility, male problems PMS, PCOS, endometriosis, fibroids.

 • Auto-immune conditions, intolerances and allergies: Coeliac disease, MS, Rheumatoid Arthritis, Ulcerative Colitis, Crohn’s, Hashimoto, hay fever, food sensitivities.